5l1v3r1/RFID/README.md

 |------    |------            | -------                          |
 | PDF      | Dissertation.pdf | 0f95941fd5ee3c4ab33d884eba05e521 |

-- [x] Not to be re-produced without the express permission from document owner.
+- [x] Not to be reproduced in any form without the express written permission of the document owner.

 ### RFID TAG